 We will discuss each of these steps in detail below.

-Create Tracking Link in Google Analytics using URL Campaign Builder
+Step 1: Create Tracking Link using URL Campaign Builder

-The first step is to create a tracking link in Google Analytics for your LinkedIn ad campaign.
+The first step is to create a tracking link in GA4 for your LinkedIn ad campaign.
 For creating a tracking link, you need URL parameters.

-URL parameters are used to track information about a click.
+URL parameters, often referred to as UTMs, are used to track information about a click.
 In addition to presenting you with accurate information on clicks, URL parameters also help you to differentiate between the traffic you get from LinkedIn organic (your LinkedIn posts) and LinkedIn ads.

 URL parameters consist of a key and a value separated by an equals sign (=) and joined by an ampersand (&).
 The first parameter always comes after a question mark in a URL as shown in the example below: